angelosmak/WaveShare/README.md

 # Le Wagon Waveshare Project

-Welcome to the Le Wagon Waveshares project repository!
+Welcome to the Le Wagon Waveshare project repository!
 This project was developed as part of the Le Wagon coding bootcamp.
-It focuses on creating an interactive and user-friendly website called Waveshare that aims to connect surfers and water sports enthusiasts with their ideal waves, providing real-time wave and weather information.
+It focuses on creating an interactive and user-friendly website called Waveshare that aims to connect surfers and water sports enthusiasts with their ideal waves, providing real-time wave and weather information,as well as joining the surfer community!

 ## Table of Contents